This page is for children and those visiting the museum with a child. Read it, perhaps together, before your visit!

 Arrival

-The museum’s main entrance is in the Lasipalatsi (glass palace), on the Mannerheimintie side.
+The museum’s main entrance is in the Lasipalatsi (glass palace) building, on the Mannerheimintie side.
 An accessible entrance is located on Lasipalatsi Square’s side of the building.

-Everyone under 18 years of age gets free admission; you will get an admission sticker at the ticket counter.
-Ticket counters are at the museum’s main entrance and in the museum gift shop, which is closer to the accessible door and elevators.
+Everyone under 18 years of age gets free admission.
+Ticket counters are at the museum’s main entrance and in the museum shop, closer to the accessible door and elevators.

 Space for keeping some baby carriages can be found at the end of the storage lockers in the cloakroom.
 Baby carriages can, however, be taken into the exhibitions.
 Strollers can also be borrowed, if needed, at the cloakroom.